 This incredible region has about 80 peaks over 2,500 m.

 A city with a long history and is part of the world heritage list, Bansko lies at the foot of the Pirin Mountains.
 Many of the building bear influences from monastery architecture and there are numerous fortifications.
 Despite its closed nature, the city is open thanks to the hospitality of its inhabitants.
 As a contrast to Bansko’s historical heritage, even Bulgaria’s most modern ski resort is in Bansko.
-From here, we will do a last ski tour to the mountain Kutelo (2,908 m).

 Click for bigger images